cajurabi/reactive_keyboard/README.md

 ```
 ## HotKeys

-How to list for specific HotKey:
+How to listen for specific HotKey:

 ```dart
 keyboard.hotKeyStream.where((hk) => hk == 'ctrl+C').listen((str) => print("BREAK!"));